-The Procurement Card program has unique controls developed and implemented which are different than the traditional credit card.
-The controls ensure the cards can be used only for the specific types of purchases with established dollar limits.
+The Procurement Card program has unique controls developed and implemented, which are different from traditional credit cards.
+The controls ensure the cards can be used only for specific types of purchases with established dollar limits.
 Additionally, approving officials assigned to each cardholder are responsible for reviewing and approving cardholder transactions.
 The cardholder is responsible to verify all purchases once card statement is obtained.

-The policies, procedures and board policies we reviewed during the course of the audit were as follow: Riverside County Board Ordinance 459.4, County of Riverside Purchasing Policy Manual, County of Riverside Procurement Card Program, Procedure Handbook, Board Policy A-62, Credit Card Use and Board Policy D-1, Reimbursement for General Travel and Other Actual and Necessary Expenses.
+The policies, procedures and board policies we reviewed during the course of the audit were as follows: Riverside County Board Ordinance 459.4, County of Riverside Purchasing Policy Manual, County of Riverside Procurement Card Program Procedure Handbook, Board Policy A-62, Credit Card Use, and Board Policy D-1, Reimbursement for General Travel and Other Actual and Necessary Expenses.

-As an integral part of a Riverside County internal control structure, management within each department is responsible for a system of internal controls that effectively and efficiently performs financial related activities and safeguards assets.
+As an integral part of a county departments internal control structure, management within each department is responsible for a system of internal controls that effectively and efficiently performs financial related activities and safeguards assets.
 The system should provide management with reasonable assurance that assets are properly safeguarded against loss from unauthorized use or theft, and transactions are executed in accordance with management's authorization.

-As of May 31, 2015, the Regional Park and Open-Space District had 70 procurement cardholders.
-Each cardholder is granted a single transaction amount, number of transactions per day, and a monthly spending limit.
+As of May 31, 2015, the Riverside County Fire Department had 60 procurement cardholders.
+Each cardholder is granted a single transaction amount, number of transactions per day and a monthly spending limit.
 Limits are established for each cardholder at the single transaction amount, number of transactions per day, and monthly transaction amount.
-Certain goods and services are excluded with the merchant category code, which is a four digit code assigned to a merchant by its merchant bank.
+Certain goods and services are excluded with the merchant category code, which is a four-digit code assigned to a merchant by its merchant bank.
 This code identifies the type of business the merchant conducts.

-For the period July 1, 2010 through May 31, 2013, Riverside County Regional Park and Open-Space District had Procurement Card program expenditures totaling \$1,080,619.
-We selected the three highest monthly expenditures, July 2011, February 2013, and July 2013 with \$158,772 in total expenditures reported to the Auditor-Controller's Office for review.
+For the period July 1, 2010 through May 31, 2013, Riverside County Fire Department had Procurement Card program expenditures totaling \$1,108,308.
+We selected the three highest monthly expenditures, June 2012, April 2013 and July 2013 with \$198,883 in total expenditures reported to the Auditor-Controller's Office for review.

-In order to ensure compliance with the revised County of Riverside Procurement Card Program Procedure Handbook which was effective March 2015, we extended our testing to include expenditures for May 2015 totaling \$63,093.
-As of May 31, 2015, the Riverside County Regional Park and Open-Space District had 70 procurement cardholders.
+In order to ensure compliance with the revised County of Riverside Procurement Card Program Procedure Handbook which was effective March 2015, we extended our testing to include expenditures for May 2015 totaling \$7,445.